Patagonia: Early European exploration (1520–1669)

-Rodrigo de Isla, sent inland in 1535 from San Matías by Simón de Alcazaba y Sotomayor (on whom western Patagonia had been conferred by Charles I of Spain, is presumed to have been the first European to have traversed the great Patagonian plain.
+Rodrigo de Isla, sent inland in 1535 from San Matías by Simón de Alcazaba y Sotomayor (on whom Patagonia had been conferred by Charles I of Spain, is presumed to have been the first European to have traversed the great Patagonian plain.
 If the men under his charge had not mutinied, he might have crossed the Andes to reach the Pacific coast.